lachholden/obsidian-recipe-view/README.md

 ![A demonstration of the main interactive features](docs/interactive.gif)

 ### Activation
-When you have the note for the recipe you want to view active, click the chef's hat icon in the ribbon.
-To make any edits to the recipe, you can use the back button to navigate back to the regular markdown view.
+When you have the note for the recipe you want to view active, click the chef's hat icon in the ribbon or use the "Toggle recipe view and markdown view" command.
+To make any edits to the recipe, use either of these same methods again to return to the normal markdown editor.

 ### Formatting
 The plugin is designed to not enforce any kind of strict format on your recipe notes, and should handle lots of different methods gracefully.
 That said, a suggested standard format to work best with this plugin is: